Farming

 Use Research-Based Soil Test Recommendations

 Decades of research have been used to correlate soil-extractable nutrients with increases in yield to develop fertilizer recommendations for Alabama crops.
-In Alabama, this research has been based on yield increases according to Mehlich1-extractable soil nutrients (except in the Blackbelt region where the Mississippi extract is used).
-Soil test reports from the Auburn University Soil, Forage, and Water Testing Laboratory use formulas to calculate the recommended phosphorus (P) and potassium (K) to the nearest 10 to 30 pounds.
-Auburn recommendations continue to be evaluated for newer, higher-yielding row crop varieties.
+In Alabama, this research has been based on yield increases according to Mehlich-1-extractable soil nutrients—except in the Blackbelt where the Mississippi extract is used.
+Soil test reports from the Auburn University Soil, Forage, and Water Testing Laboratory use formulas to calculate the recommended phosphorus and potassium to the nearest 10 to 30 pounds.
+Auburn University recommendations continue to be evaluated for newer, higher-yielding row crop varieties.

 While public labs use research-based information to update soil test recommendations, there is no guarantee that fertilizer recommendations from private, commercial laboratories are based on local research.
 Commercial laboratories may recommend more fertilizer than is required to maximize economic return.
-However, it is possible to generate fertilizer recommendations based on Auburn University research as long as the appropriate soil extractant (Mehlich1 for most Alabama soils) is used.
-To convert results from private soil testing laboratories to Auburn recommendations, use the Alabama Soil Test Recommendation Tool or contact your regional Extension agent.
+However, it is possible to generate fertilizer recommendations based on Auburn University research as long as the appropriate soil extractant (Mehlich-1 for most Alabama soils) is used.
+To convert results from private soil testing laboratories to Auburn University recommendations, use the Soil Test Recommendation Tool at soillab.auburn.edu or contact the agronomic crops Extension agent in your area.

-Grid Sampling: This soil sampling technique is widely used to assess field variability in Alabama soils.
+Grid sampling is a technique that is widely used to assess field variability in Alabama soils.
 In this method, fields are divided into uniformly spaced rectangles and sampled accordingly.
-The most common grid size used in the state is a 2.5-acre grid.
+The most common grid size used in the state is 2.5 acres.

-Producers can work with their local ag retailers to create a map for precision application of nutrients according to soil sampling results for zones or grids.
+Producers can work with their local agricultural retailers to create a map for precision application of nutrients according to soil sampling results for zones or grids.

 Compare Nutrient Rates in Fertilizer Products